An Ounce of Prevention

 Remove or move objects that will aid in allowing your dog to jump up and over fencing.
 A table, a wood pile, dog house, snow drifts, these are all things that a dog can use to launch up and over fencing.

 If your dog is digging under the fence, you will need to either bury fencing in the ground (18 to 24 inches deep) to deter him/her from digging, or attach fencing to the bottom of your fence and lay it on the ground at least 12 inches into the yard.
-Both methods work, but you must fix the entire perimeter of the yard or the dog will probably find the unprotected spots.
+Both methods work, but you must fix the entire perimeter of the yard or the dog will probably find the compromised spots.

 In a split second dogs will escape through an open or slightly ajar door.
 Prevent the "door dash" by placing a baby gate in the doorway or hallway leading to doors.
 If you are unloading groceries, having guests coming and going, put your dog in a crate or another room to alleviate possible escape.